Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: Now, remember– You have to return the stones to the exact moment you got them.
 Or you're gonna open up a bunch of nasty alternative realities.

 STEVE ROGERS: Don't worry, Bruce.
-Clip all the br
+Clip all the bra